Best Flowers To Plant in Summer

-Naturally, the types of flowers to plant will largely depend on the length of the growing season of the area in question.
+Naturally, the types of flowers to plant will largely depend on the length of the area's growing season in question.
 For instance, it makes little sense to plant extremely frost-sensitive flowers in July in locations where freezing temperatures can come as early as September.
 Unless the homeowner lives in a part of the country that enjoys mild temperatures on a year-round basis, it is not advisable to plant seeds during the summer and expect them to mature before the end of the growing season.

 Those who are merely looking for fresh color as high summer approaches and perennials begin to fade should consider filling hanging baskets and pots with bright, colorful annuals.
 Rockrose falling from a basket hanging on a sunlit porch makes an attractive picture, and combinations of lobelia, fuchsia, and impatiens are excellent choices for shady locations.
-Gardeners who are trying to fill a large sunny spot with long-lasting, vivid color should consider planting cosmos edged with nasturtiums for a stunning display of color that will last until the first heavy frost.
+Gardeners trying to fill a sizeable sunny spot with long-lasting, vivid color should consider planting cosmos edged with nasturtiums for a stunning display of color that will last until the first heavy frost.
 Cosmos and nasturtiums are also heavy self-seeders that will come back in the same spot year after year.

 Source to Buy Flowers Best for Summer Planting